AvaLilac/for-web-raspberry-pi/README.md

 </div>
 <br/>

+> [!WARNING]
+> This is discontinued, I no longer use StoatChat to selfhost my Personal Social Platform.
+Fluxer has a better Selfhost and i have switched to using fluxer as my selfhost.
+This Repo will not be maintained.
+I have switched because StoatChat doesn't meet many needs when it comes to needing to selfhost a social platform.
+This Repo has been archived

 ## Development Guide

 Before contributing, make yourself familiar with [our contribution guidelines](https://developers.stoat.chat/developing/contrib/), the [code style guidelines](./GUIDELINES.md), and the [technical documentation for this project](https://stoatchat.github.io/for-web/).